Efficient Quadratic Corrections for Frank-Wolfe Algorithms: Experiments

 In this experiment, we use SCG to project onto the intersection of the Birkhoff polytope $B(n)$, the set of all $n \times n$ doubly stochastic matrices, and a shifted $\ell_2$ ball.
 For the shift, we sample a point on a face of $B(n)$ and move the center of the ball from there in the direction of the normal vector of the face.
-The shift is parametrized by $c \in [0,1]$ and $q \in [0,1]$, a complete description is given in the appendix.
+The shift is parametrized by $c \in [0,1]$ and $q \in [0,1]$; a complete description is given in the appendix.
 The objective is given by $f(\mX) = \frac{1}{n^2}\|\mX - \mX_0\|_F^2$ where $\mX_0 \in \R^{n \times n}$ is sampled with uniformly distributed entries.
 The results for $n \in \{300, 500\}$ using $c = 0.9$, $q = 0.1$ and $N=1$ are given in \cref{fig:L2_birkhoff_projection}.
+We compare the hybrid methods QC-MNP and QC-LP with BPCG and the FW variant from \citep{woodstock2025splitting}.
 The split approach, with its dynamically changing objective, makes this problem more difficult than the previous ones.
-Mentioning that quadratic corrections reach their numerical precision for these instances and would have to be adjusted for longer runs.
-Nevertheless, QC-MNP and QC-LP outperform BPCG in terms of the number of iterations and runtime.
+Both QC methods hit numerical precision limits on these instances and would need adjusted tolerances for longer runs.
+Nevertheless, QC-MNP and QC-LP outperform BPCG for $n=500$ and achieve similar results for $n=300$.
+The FW variant from \citep{woodstock2025splitting} performs the worst on both instances.